Rome's ancient Appian Way - Appia Antica

 All roads lead to Rome, but only the Appian Way or Via Appia was also called Via Sacra (Sacred Way), and dubbed Regina Viarum (Queen of Roads).

-It was not by chance.
+The sumptous name did not originate out of coincidence.
 Rome was the most northern of the 30 towns forming the Latin Confederation, and so special consideration was given the road leading South, to the fatherland of the Latins, and also further afield to Magna Graecia in Southern Italy, IE to the cradle of the Italian Civilization.

 The Circus Maximus